Javier Moracho

-Javier Moracho Torrente (born August 18, 1957, in Monzón, Huesca) is a retired hurdler from Spain.
+Javier Moracho Torrente (born 18 August 1957) is a Spanish retired hurdler.

 He won the European Indoor Championships in 1986 and a silver medal at the inaugural World Indoor Games in 1985.
 He finished seventh at the 1980 Olympics.

 Moracho's personal best time was 13.42 seconds, achieved in August 1987 in Barcelona.
 The Spanish record currently belongs to the former Ecuadorian Jackson Quiñónez with 13.34 seconds.
 Furthermore, another Spanish hurdler Felipe Vivancos has run in 13.41 seconds.